 With world-renowned Thai gastronomy often in the spotlight, Cambodian cuisine tends to be overlooked.
 If Cambodian restaurants are not that common abroad, traveling through this country opened our taste buds to the specificities of its cuisine that deserves more attention.
 Keep reading

 With Thailand ranking high up in the list of world’s best cuisines, neighbouring Laos remains in its shadow.
 Because of the thaification that has been going on since 1933, you may find out in this article that your favourite Thai dish may very well be a Laotian one!
-And more importantly, that Lao food deserves more credits… Keep reading
+And more importantly, that Lao food deserves more credits… Keep savoring!

 I’m savouring what must be the best pad Thais I have ever had: bitterness, saltiness, sweetness, sourness and spiciness are perfectly balanced.
 My taste buds are in awe as I dig into the nicely presented green curry.
 I look at Oay with a big smile of satisfaction as I slowly raise my head.
 Having fantastic food in Thailand is the norm, but what is all the more surprising is that I cooked these myself.
 My pride enhances my senses!
 Keep traveling!